 - Wash your pets blankets once a month.
 Also look for any flea feces.

-You may also want to keep your garden trimmed and cut the grass as often as possible to prevent fleas from coming in from outside.
 I have had a few readers contact me about their cats having a major flea problem.
 Most of them have told me that there didn’t see any evidence of flea dirt but have confirmed that there definitely were fleas on their pet.
 This is actually very common because cats are known to lick themselves constantly and most of the time, this gets rid of the flea poop.
-For more info, feel free to add me on Google Plus or just leave your comment below this article.
 Simply put, just spend some time looking carefully at your pets skin and fur and if there are fleas or their dirt, you will be sure to find them, provided to put in the effort.

 In conclusion, checking for this special type of “dirt” is a great way to check if your pet has or had fleas.
 Of course, if you actually see the fleas, you don’t need to spend any time looking for the poo but if not, its an indication that you need to take steps to protect and help your dog or cat before the flea problem becomes a big issue.
-Remember, if your flea problem is too big to manage yourself or you simply do not have the time, get a quote from an exterminator to assist you with the process.
+Remember, if your flea problem is too big to manage yourself, simply contact an exterminator to help you.
 In this guide we have discussed how to identify signs of fleas, where you should look and what you can do about it and I hope that its been informative for you.
-If you have enjoyed this free guide, please share it with anyone you feel could benefit from this information.
-Thanks for reading my article about flea dirt and I invite you to ask questions below.